Here are the considerations and how-tos for takeoff, flight and auto landing. The revised control model is great for

-Keep the forward thrust and afterburner applied until the engine starts to overheats and then release.
+Keep the forward thrust and afterburner applied until the engine starts to overheat and then release.
 By being in the decoupled mode you avoid the braking effect of cruise & Manual control.
 If you are climbing from the surface to orbit the first few burns will fade away fairly quickly.
-As you go higher, the longer the velocity decays at a lower rate.
+As you go higher the velocity decays at a lower rate.

 Using the same trick in space requires good judgment.
 As a precaution, aim slightly away from your target in case you overshoot.

 How to Request Landing Services

-You must request Landing Services at policed landing pads to open hangar doors so you can leave or enter.
+At major ports, you must request Landing Services to open hangar doors so you can leave or enter.

 - Use F1 to open the mobiGlas